Design and Architecture

 tvm/relax

 Relax is the high-level IR used to represent the computational graph of a model.
 Various optimizations are defined in relax.transform.
-Note that Relax usually works closely the the TensorIR IRModule, most of the transformations are applied on the both Relax and TensorIR functions in the IRModule.
+Note that Relax usually works closely with the TensorIR IRModule, most of the transformations are applied on both Relax and TensorIR functions in the IRModule.
 Please refer to the Relax Deep Dive for more details.

 Please refer to the TensorIR Deep Dive for more details.